Protecting Your Domain from Cybersquatting

 Uniform Domain Name Dispute Resolution Policy (UDRP)

 Under the UDRP, trademark owners can file a complaint against a domain registrant if they believe the domain name is identical or confusingly similar to their trademark, and that the registrant has no legitimate rights or interests in the domain.
-If the complaint is successful, the domain can be transferred to the trademark owner or canceled.
+If the complaint is successful, the domain can be transferred to the trademark owner or taken down entirely.

 The ACPA allows trademark owners to file a lawsuit against a domain registrant in U.S. Federal Court.
 To succeed under the ACPA, the trademark owner must show that: